okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019/index.md

 #### Tokens transform events no longer available

-Tokens transform System Log [events](/docs/reference/api/event-types/) will no longer fire for SAML and Token Inline Hooks.
+Tokens transform System Log [events](/docs/reference/api/event-types/) will no longer fire for SAML and token inline hooks.
 They have been replaced by Inline Hook events.  <!-- OKTA-249601 -->

 #### Cookies updated to preserve cross-functionality